 Even more sad was when Teresa saves another town from a yoma without being paid the hefty fee that the Organization asks for as payment (since she was on the run), but said it felt nice to do something good without being paid.
 Moments later, an execution party came to take her head.

 One Piece: This seems to be one of the reasons why the Straw Hats are wanted.
 Every good thing they do (beating up other pirates or sadistic assassins) simply makes them look like a bigger threat in the eyes of the World Government and Marines.
 Though the corrupt marine Nezumi does cause Luffy to get his first bounty, it should be noted that Luffy's deeds were considered to be "undermining the worth of Marine forces" back in the East Blue Saga.

-Though it's arguable as to whether this qualifies as punishment, considering bounties are the impromptu Power Levels of the One Piece world, and the Straw Hats (with a couple exceptions) think it's downright awesome when theirs go up.
+Though it's arguable as to whether this qualifies as punishment, considering bounties are usually considered a symbol of pride in the One Piece world, and the Straw Hats (with a couple exceptions) think it's downright awesome when theirs go up.